Morpher-io/uspd_website/contracts/README.md

    - When price changes, stabilizers might move between buckets
    - Advantage: Reduces sorting complexity, only need to check highest non-empty bucket
    - Challenge: Determining optimal bucket sizes and handling bucket transitions
+   - Scaling: O(1) bucket lookup, O(k) for k stabilizers in a bucket.
+Efficient with thousands of stabilizers if well-distributed across buckets

    c. **Max-heap with Lazy Updates**:
    - Maintain a heap structure ordered by overcollateralization ratio